michoo/log-kit/readme.md

+## Logsender
+A lot of logs examples into labfiles and also scripts to send logs

-## logrun.py
+### logrun.py
 Some scripts to send logs based on work from dpgbox@gmail.com.
 An example:
 ```
+cd logsender
 ./logrunpy/logrun.py --dest 127.0.0.1 --port 5000 --filename readme.syslog --sourceip 127.0.0.127 -v 1000
 ```
 also you can automate sending logs with run_cases.sh that you can adapt with all labfiles.

-What's nice with udp is that you can impersonate source IP.
+What's nice with udp is that you can spoof an other source IP.

 You'll find also some (maybe working) examples from internet in log-sender/inspiration.